Does Adultery Affect Divorce in NY?

-Many marriages involve adultery or cheating.
-If infidelity has occurred in your marriage, this is a fact your attorney must be informed about as it can have an impact on several aspects of your divorce.
+Many marriages that end in divorce involve adultery or cheating.
+If infidelity has occurred in your marriage, this is a fact your divorce attorney must be informed about, because it can significantly affect several aspects of your divorce.
+That’s especially true if you file for divorce in New Your State – where adultery is legally still a Class B misdemeanor.

 Proving Adultery